Current Winner & Honor Books

 Committee members may nominate an unlimited number of titles.
 However, each nomination must be made in writing on an official nomination form (available from the YALSA Office at firstname.lastname@example.org, and online from the YALSA website at www.ala.org/yalsa).
 Each nomination should include the following information: author, title, publisher, price, ISBN, and an annotation specifying those qualities that justify the title for consideration.
 Nominations from committee members need no second.

-Field nominations are encouraged.
-To be eligible, they must be submitted on the official nomination form.
-All field nominations must then be seconded by a committee member, and periodically the chair will send a list of field nominations to committee members for this purpose.
+Field suggestions are encouraged.
+To be eligible, they must be submitted on the official suggestion form.
+All field suggestions must then be seconded by a committee member, and periodically the chair will send a list of field suggestions to committee members for this purpose.
 If, within thirty days, no second is forthcoming, the title will be dropped from consideration.
-Only those titles that have been nominated (and seconded if field nominations) may be discussed at Midwinter and Annual Conference meetings.
+Only those titles that have been nominated (and seconded if field suggestions) may be discussed at Midwinter and Annual Conference meetings.
 Furthermore, all nominated titles must be discussed.
-Publishers, authors, or editors may not nominate their own titles.
+Publishers, authors, or editors may not suggest or nominate their own titles.

 Annotations and Press Release